cynthialmy/cynthialmy.github.io/_posts/2026-01-27-policy-aware-factuality-assessment.md

 comments: true
 ---

 Content moderation at scale is one of the hardest problems in modern tech.
-When platforms like TikTok, YouTube, or Facebook need to make decisions about billions of pieces of content daily, they cannot just build a better AI model and call it solved.
-The real challenge is not only detecting misinformation, it is making responsible decisions under genuine uncertainty.
+When platforms like TikTok, YouTube, or Facebook need to make decisions about billions of pieces of content daily, a stronger model alone does not finish the job.
+The real challenge is making responsible decisions under genuine uncertainty while still catching harmful content at scale.

 This demo explores how agentic AI workflows can approach this challenge through deliberate escalation and policy-aware decision design.
 The project, deployed at [llm-misinformation.streamlit.app](https://llm-misinformation.streamlit.app/), demonstrates how multiple specialized AI agents can work together within policy constraints, while keeping humans firmly in the loop for high-stakes decisions.